Fiserv/exchange/docs/getting-started/getting-started-funding.md

 #### Adjustment

 Accounts block for adjustments, primarily used for adjusting amounts in the system, after the instruction or movement has been made to move the amount into Revenue, Fee or Hold.
-This block may also be used in Auto funding scenarios.
+This block may also be used in Auto-funding scenarios.
 Description is required to be provided.

 Must have two accounts specified, where one is a type CREDIT and one a type DEBIT of the same amounts.